Liberty Phoenix: Early life

 Her mother, Arlyn Sharon (née Dunetz), was born in New York to Jewish parents who emigrated from Russia and Hungary.
 Her father, John Lee Bottom, was from California and has English, German, and French ancestry.

 Career

 Between 1982 and 1986, Phoenix appeared in two TV productions.
 The two productions were Kate's Secret and Seven Brides for Seven Brothers episode "Christmas Song", after which she stopped acting.

 She founded a punk band with her sisters Rain and Summer Phoenix, called The Causey Way, which no longer exists.
 However, she occasionally supported Rain's band the Papercranes with her backup vocals.

 She later taught at the Florida School of Traditional Midwifery.

 In 2005, Phoenix designed a line of dresses and skirts, selling them to Some Odd Rubies, a boutique in Manhattan.
 In March 2007, she opened her own eco-friendly Indigo Green Store in Gainesville, Florida.

 Personal life

-Phoenix is married to Andy Lord.
-She works for the organization River Phoenix Center for Peacebuilding, which was founded by her mother.
-They had five children.
+Phoenix works for the organization River Phoenix Center for Peacebuilding, which was founded by her mother.